 What are the Consequences of a Healthcare Sanction?

-Healthcare exclusions are a severe form of a sanction.
-If a provider is excluded, they will be prohibited from participating in federal healthcare programs and reimbursements from the Centers for Medicare and Medicaid Services (CMS).
-In addition, the provider can also lead to GSA/SAM.gov debarment and/or a state(s) exclusion, too.
+Once added to the OIG’s LEIE (List of Excluded Individuals and Entities), these individuals or entities are prohibited from participation in federal or state healthcare programs and cannot receive federally funded reimbursement from programs like the Centers for Medicare and Medicaid Services (CMS).
+Additionally, the exclusion can also lead to GSA SAM.gov debarment and/or a state(s) exclusion, too.

 Once an individual or entity is excluded in one state, he/she/it is considered excluded in all states (Section 6501 Affordable Care Act).
-In other words, under the Affordable Care Act, an individual or entity/vendor excluded in one state is not permitted to participate in federal healthcare funds in all other states.
+Under the Affordable Care Act, an individual or entity/vendor excluded in one state is not permitted to participate in federal healthcare funds in all other states.
 A person or entity can be excluded by a federal agency (HHS OIG) or by a state Medicaid agency.

-Did you know that 40% of the time excluded providers on the OIG List of Excluded Individuals and Entities, LEIE, are derived from their license being sanctioned or revoked?
+40% of the time, excluded providers on the OIG’s List of Excluded Individuals and Entities are derived from their license being sanctioned or revoked.

 If you, the employer, submit a claim for and/or receive federal healthcare reimbursements either directly or indirectly for that individual or entity, your organization is subject to civil fines and monetary penalties.